-- Technical Report No. 10: Calculating the Fire Resistance of Wood Members and Assemblies, American Wood Councili - The CLT Handbook, FPInnovations - Fire Design of Mass Timber Members: Code Applications, Construction Types and Fire Ratings, WoodWorksiii - Demonstrating Fire-Resistance Ratings for Mass Timber Elements in Tall Wood Structures, WoodWorks[TM]
+- Technical Report No. 10: Calculating the Fire Resistance of Wood Members and Assemblies, American Wood Councili - Fire Design of Mass Timber Members: Code Applications, Construction Types and Fire Ratings, WoodWorksii - Demonstrating Fire-Resistance Ratings for Mass Timber Elements in Tall Wood Structures, WoodWorksiii

 The inherent fire resistance of mass timber is calculated in accordance with Chapter 16 of the NDS.
 Where a fire-resistance rating is required, both the members and connections must be fire rated.
 Both the IBC and NDS require connections of fire resistance-rated members to be protected for the full fire-resistance rating time.
 The NDS allows the use of wood, gypsum or other approved materials.
 Connections that are tested as part of a fire resistance-rated assembly do not require additional protection.
 Some or all of these strategies will be options for each project, based on the building type as defined in the IBC.
-A list of fire-rated assemblies can be found in WoodWorks' Inventory of Fire Resistance-Tested Mass Timber Assemblies & Penetrations.
+The WoodWorks website includes a database of available fire-tested mass timber assemblies for floor, roof, and wall applications.
+(See www.woodworks.org/ tools-guides.)
 It is also recommended to work with the local Authority Having Jurisdiction (AHJ) to understand any jurisdiction-specific requirements or interpretations of the code.
 Unanticipated code interpretations from the AHJ late in the project could have significant cost implications.